Does the decline of physical media sold in supermarkets also signal the end of the British ‘geezer’ movie?

 The casual purchase was where the supermarkets became essential for these small maverick producers.
 As Sothcott says: “I think commercial indie films with recognisable casts worked so well in grocers because they are easy purchases at the right price – under a tenner and if it has faces on the cover you recognise, you know it’ll be a proper film.
 HMV is more of a specialist retailer – it has always been the aficionado store with vinyl, blu ray etc. My ‘geezer movies’ do very little business there as they are all mainstream and rarely get blu ray releases.
 If someone could get their DVDs stacked in Lidl or Aldi (especially my kind of films) I think they’d be laughing.”

 Now, it’s possible – likely, even – that many people reading this will be scoffing and not giving a damn about the possible demise of films like The Rise and Fall of a White Collar Hooligan, We Still Kill The Old Way or assorted stories about Essex Boys.
 But that’s pretty short-sighted.
-Do we really want a British film industry like the one we had in the 1980s and 1990s, where there was nothing but agit-prop socialist dramas, costume dramas about the idle rich and turgid domestic comedies, all made by the same handful of approved filmmakers?
-A healthy film industry needs a variety of titles, and these ‘geezer’ movies clearly served an audience.
-We would not have a healthier film industry if everything had to get past the gatekeepers of the broadcasters and funding bodies.
+Do we really want a British film industry like the one we had in the 1980s and 1990s, where there was nothing but agit-prop social polemics, costume dramas about the idle rich and turgid domestic comedies, all made by the same handful of approved filmmakers?
+A strong film industry needs a variety of titles, and these ‘geezer’ movies clearly served an audience.
+We would not have a healthier film industry if everything had to get past the gatekeepers of the broadcasters and public funding bodies.

 For Sothcott and others, the decline of physical media for a certain audience and supplier means having to try to reinvent what they do.
 “I made the decision about 18 months ago to stop making films for the UK market alone and focus on more international genre fare, specifically action as that is what buyers are looking for” he says, but of course the global market is both more crowded and more fickle.
 The ‘geezer’ movie was a cheap and cheerful product that was oddly specific in its appeal, and an industry was built on making what could almost be described as throwaway movies – discs picked up on a whim during the weekly shop, enjoyed over a weekend and then forgotten about.
 That’s not a bad thing – not every movie has to be ‘important’, and as we know only too well, yesterday’s trash is today’s collectable classic.
 Who are we to say that the Sothcott films – and those of his rivals – won’t be rediscovered and appreciated by future generations?
 If generic 1980s horror can be now hailed as classic cinema, it doesn’t seem at all unlikely.

 VOD has its place, and perhaps for this kind of film it will ultimately be the natural home.
-Should physical media finally wither and die entirely though, we would lose more than we gain.
+Should physical media finally whither and die entirely though, we would lose more than we gain.
 That shiny disc on your shelf?
 You own that film – in that version – for as long as it survives and there is equipment to play it on.
 VOD is subject to licenses, whims, changing tastes, government censorship and collapsing businesses, and it seems foolhardy to allow it to become our only option.